 Luther and those who followed him, however, rejected almost all of these premises.
 Naturally, they came to reject the precept that administering the sacraments required priestly ordination from Rome.
 They also rejected the notion that the sacraments could be efficacious or transformative independent of faith.
 Indeed, as in everything else for Luther, faith in God’s promises was the vital thing.
 Baptism and the Eucharist were special settings in which God’s promises of mercy and redemption were announced, and where those who had faith in those promises–and only they–could be invigorated by his grace.

 While Luther actually remained fairly conservative on some aspects of sacramental theology, others in his time and afterward did not.
-The Swiss Reformer Huldyrch Zwingli and his associates jettisoned the doctrine that the baptism and the Eucharist involved some sort of mystical communion and construed them instead as memorial acts or as ceremonies through which participant made pledges of loyalty, a formulation well suited to the Swiss’ mercenary industry at the time.
-Protestantism as a whole moved steadily away from an understanding of the sacraments as efficacious, transformative, and vital, and toward an understanding where they were symbolic, instructive, and to be commended.
+The Swiss Reformer Huldyrch Zwingli and his associates jettisoned the doctrine that the baptism and the Eucharist involved some sort of mystical communion and construed them instead as memorial acts or as ceremonies through which participant made pledges of loyalty, a formulation well suited to the Swiss mercenary industry at the time.
+Protestantism as a whole moved steadily away from an understanding of the sacraments as efficacious, transformative, and vital, and toward an understanding where they were symbolic, instructive, and commendable.

 Over the next several centuries, in conjunction with this shift, the term “ordinance” largely replaced “sacrament” in the English-language Protestant lexicon.
 I haven’t found precisely when or where this terminological shift occurred, but it seems to have happened after Calvin in one or more branches of the Reformed (Calvinist) movement.
 “Sacrament” was, presumably, too redolent of Catholicism, from which all Protestants were eager to differentiate themselves.
 In any case, by the nineteenth century and emergence of Mormonism, “ordinance” was clearly the term of choice among most American Protestants for the kind of rituals they practiced.
-Charles Buck’s ubiquitous Theological Dictionary approvingly defined the “Ordinances of the Gospel” as “institutions of divine authority relating to the worship of God” that included baptism and the Lord’s Supper, along with other On the other hand, according to Buck, the term “sacrament” was a term mostly associated with the liturgy of Catholicism, and could only refer to Protestant practice in qualified ways.
+Charles Buck’s ubiquitous Theological Dictionary approvingly defined the “Ordinances of the Gospel” as “institutions of divine authority relating to the worship of God” that included baptism and the Lord’s Supper, along with others.
+On the other hand, according to Buck, the term “sacrament” was a term mostly associated with the liturgy of Catholicism, and could only refer to Protestant practice in qualified ways.
 The terms “rite” and “ceremony,” meanwhile, referred primarily to the practices of the Jews .

-Protestants of almost every stripe in early America took the ordinances baptism and the Lord’s Supper seriously.
+Protestants of almost every stripe in early America took the ordinances of baptism and the Lord?s Supper seriously.
 That much is reflected in the intense polemical debates in theological journals throughout the nineteenth century.
-But because they, like Luther and their other forerunners, staunchly rejected the idea of “works-righteousness”—the doctrine that outward behavior could bestow merit or reduce sin—they rejected the idea ordinances were vital for salvation.
+But because they, like Luther and their other forerunners, staunchly rejected the idea of “works-righteousness”–the doctrine that outward behavior could bestow merit or reduce sin–they rejected the idea ordinances were vital for salvation.
 Speaking of baptism, Buck acknowledged that “it is an ordinance binding on all who have been given up to God in it.”
 However, he continued, “it is not essential to salvation; for mere participation of sacraments cannot qualify men for heaven.”
 To consider baptism as strictly necessary to be saved was “to put [baptism] in the place of that which it signifies” .
 Baptism and other acts of worship were, then, normative but not obligatory.

 American Protestants’ attitudes toward ordinances were also shaped by the ideas they inherited from the Reformers about religious authority–a subject which had seen radical change.
 Against the Roman practice of linear ordination and hierarchy, Luther famously popularized his doctrine of “the priesthood of all believers,” which asserted that the priest in his habit was no more spiritually distinguished than the laborer at his plow.
 The church, moreover, was more about the collective interests and welfare of its members than the intercessory powers of the priest.
 The primary priestly role of officiating in the sacraments was replaced by a Protestant mandate to preach and minister.
 Hence, while many Protestant churches in America required that their ministers or preachers baptize, they did so by virtue of a denominational authority, not a sacral one.